MFJamil/smyld-lib-3d/README.md

 # smyld-lib-3d
-is a web library for 3d components
+is a web library for 3d VUE components